+Make your calls!
 You don't have to be perfect to make a difference.
-And, you don't need to be hesitant.
-When you consider Biblical heroes, many of them who impacted "policy" were just people who stepped forward at the right time, enabling God's will and delivering their people.
+And, don't be hesitant.
+When you consider Biblical heroes, many of them who impacted "policy" were just people who stepped forward at the right time, speaking God's will at God's time and delivering their people.